elodiekane/elodiekane-portfolio/content/pages/portfolio/project-1.md

 ---
 I worked in a partnered project where we designed and implemented a 5-layer Convolutional Neural Network (CNN) for translating audio data into visual spectrograms.

 Being able to identify sounds could be very useful in technology for those that are hearing impaired.
-This real-world application was a key motivator creating and training a network that could correctly classify a range of urban sound audio clips.
+This real-world application was a key motivator for creating and training a network that could correctly classify a range of urban sound audio clips.

 Dataset: [urbansound8k](https://urbansounddataset.weebly.com/urbansound8k.html)

 There were 10 classes within this audio dataset.
 The distribution can be seen below:

 ![](/images/classesNN.PNG)